alexhmacy/Neural-Net-Detect-Pneumonia/README.md

-# Mod 4 Pneumonia Classifier
+# Detecting Pneumonia from X-Rays

 ## Introduction